 Measuring is important, and measuring the right metrics is important.

 Personalization is an ongoing process, and not every action shows immediate and tangible results.
-However, it is critical to be able to effectively measure outcomes and to compare results with previous data.
+However, it is critical to effectively measure outcomes and compare results with previous data.

-Effective measurement can help in taking informed decisions and in aligning the teams with the goal of personalization.
+Effective measurement can help in making informed decisions and in aligning the teams with the goal of personalization.
 So here are the ways to go about.

-- Define the metrics you want to measure: If my goal is to increase the website traffic, is it going to be useful to closely watch the conversion rate?
+- Define the metrics you want to measure: If my goal is to increase the website traffic, is it useful to closely watch the conversion rate?

-For instance, direct and indirect website traffic, pages per visit, conversion rate are some general metrics that every brand would want to track.
+For instance, direct and indirect website traffic, pages per visit, and conversion rate are general metrics that every brand wants to track.
 However, there can be industry-specific KPIs.
-For example, if you are an ecommerce brand, you may want to measure revenue per visit, CLTV, cart abandonment rate, and such.
+For example, if you are an ecommerce brand, you may want to measure revenue per visit, CLTV, cart abandonment rate, etc.

 - Integrate analytics: Most personalization solutions involve the use of third-party platforms for analytics.
 If your set up is such, combine the metrics from the platforms into your personalization platform.
 This gives a holistic picture of how the campaigns are performing.
 Rule of thumb- no silos.
 Ideally, integrate the systems wherever possible.

-- Measure consistently: To be able to derive any meaningful insight from your performance metrics, you must measure them consistently.
+- Measure consistently: To derive any meaningful insight from your performance metrics, you must measure them consistently.
 Proper and regular measurement processes can help in comparing performance across segments and over time.

 Personalization – A Journey, Not A Destination